 Because we are encrypting a Gmail address, we'll run through that option.
 If you use a different email provider, or several, you will see something like below, including "Other/Manual" if your provider is not a major one.

-Note: If you use iCloud, Fastmail, Zoho Mail, or some other providers, they may require an "app-specific" password that you must use instead of your usual mail password.
+NOTE: If you are encrypting iCloud, Fastmail, Zoho Mail, or some other email providers, they may require an "app-specific" password that you must use instead of your usual mail password.
 Below are links to their pages to set one up:

 Zoho Mail (optional)

 Click on the big Google button and follow the steps.
-They will be different, depending on what security you have set up with Google.
 We are tied directly into Google's OAuth framework for best security and so you can use Google Sign-in.

 Ok.
 Boom.
 After signing into your mail provider successfully, you should land in your new INBOX and your email should load.
-If that doesn't happen, and you're not sure why, please contact support.
-Sometimes another program can conflict, or a firewall, etc.
+If that doesn't happen, and you're not sure why, please contact our support team.
+Sometimes another program can conflict.
+A VPN, security program, firewall, etc.

 Step 5: Compose your message.